 Serving size: 150 to 200ml Best time: Morning before food.

 This is the recipe to return to when you do not want to think about which one to make.
-It covers hydration through cucumber, anti-inflammatory action through ginger and turmeric, cell turnover through carrot and vitamin A, collagen and glow through vitamin C from orange and lemon, and chlorophyll from spinach for liver support.
+It covers hydration through cucumber, warming flavour from ginger and turmeric, carotenoids from carrot, vitamin C from orange and lemon, and green vegetable nutrients from spinach.
 It is not the most concentrated version of any single benefit but it delivers a meaningful amount of all of them in one drink.

 Yes, with an important qualification about quantity and sugar content.